-COPD, a common preventable and treatable disease, is characterized by persistent airflow limitation that is usually progressive and associated with an enhanced chronic inflammatory response in the airways and lungs to noxious particles or gases.
-Intriguingly, the Burden of Obstructive Lung Disease (BOLD) program shows a substantial prevalence of COPD among never-smokers (3-11%).
-This may be due to occupational and environmental exposures, lifestyle and/or genetic factors.
+COPD, a common preventable and treatable disease, is characterized by persistent airflow limitation that is usually progressive and associated with an enhanced chronic inflammatory response in the airways and lungs to noxious particles or gases.6 Intriguingly, the Burden of Obstructive Lung Disease (BOLD) program shows a substantial prevalence of COPD among never-smokers (3-11%).7 This may be due to occupational and environmental exposures, lifestyle and/or genetic factors.8 women in Europe is about 18 per 100 000 inhabitants per year.
+8 COPD is associated with a significant economic burden.
+In the European Union, the total direct costs for respiratory diseases are estimated to be about 6% of the total health care budget, with COPD accounting for 56% (\leqslant 38.6 billion) of these costs.
+8

-In European cities, 5-10% of adults aged over 40 years has COPD, with a higher prevalence in men than in women.
-In people aged >70 years, the prevalence of COPD is about 20% in men and 15% in women.
-Overall, COPD mortality rate for men and women in Europe is about 18 per 100 000 inhabitants per year.
-COPD is associated with a significant economic burden.
-In the European Union, the total direct costs for respiratory diseases are estimated to be about 6% of the total health care budget, with COPD accounting for 56% ( $\notin$ 38.6 billion) of these costs.
+In European cities, 5-10% of adults aged over 40 years has COPD, with a higher prevalence in men than in women.8 In people aged >70 years, the prevalence of COPD is about 20% in men and 15% in women.8 Overall, COPD mortality rate for men and

-In the United States, COPD is the third leading cause of death behind cancer and heart disease, with an age-adjusted death rate of 41.2 per 100 000 population in 2009.
-The American Lung Association shows an aged-adjusted prevalence for adults of 5.2% for men and 7.2% for women.
-Data taken from the BOLD project demonstrate for the United States a prevalence of about 12.7% for men and 15.6% for women aged over 40 years.
-In people aged >70 years, 19.2% of men and 29.6% of women have COPD.
-In the United States, the annual costs for COPD in 2010 were \$ 49.9 billion.
-This includes \$ 29.5 billion in direct health care expenditures, \$8.0 billion in indirect morbidity costs and \$12.4 billion in indirect mortality costs.
+In the United States, COPD is the third leading cause of death behind cancer and heart disease, with an age-adjusted death rate of 41.2 per 100 000 population in 2009.9 The American Lung Association shows an aged-adjusted prevalence for adults of 5.2% for men and 7.2% for women.9 Data taken from the BOLD project demonstrate for the United States a prevalence of about 12.7% for men and 15.6% for women aged over 40 years.
+7,10 In people aged >70 years, 19.2% of men and 29.6% of women have COPD.7 In the United States, the annual costs for COPD in 2010 were \$ 49.9 billion.
+This includes \$ 29.5 billion in direct health care expenditures, \$8.0 billion in indirect morbidity costs and \$12.4 billion in indirect mortality costs.9

 In 1990, COPD was the twelfth leading cause of Disability-Adjusted Life Years (DALYs) lost in the world, responsible for 2,1% of the total.
-According to the projections, COPD will be the seventh leading cause of DALYs loss worldwide in 2030.
-Indeed, COPD will become the seventh largest disease burden and the fourth greatest cause of death by 2030.
+According to the projections, COPD will be the seventh leading cause of DALYs loss worldwide in $2030.^{11}$ Indeed, COPD will become the seventh largest disease burden and the fourth greatest cause of death by $2030.^{12}$